 Red Rocks Park & Amphitheater

-If you are passionate about music then the next tourist attraction will be to your liking.
+Tourism in Denver Colorado provides you with a cultural and artistic experience.
+If you are passionate about music, the next tourist attraction will be to your liking.
 Near Morrison is a stone structure that hosts outdoor concerts.
 The amphitheater is located in Red Rocks Mountain Park and is administered by the city of Denver.

 The perfectly acoustic surroundings gave the idea to John Walker Brisben, in 1900, to organize outdoor concerts.
 Initially, between 1906 and 1910, the concerts took place on a mobile platform paving the way for the construction of the amphitheater.
 Its construction was completed in 1941 and lasted five years.